4 Ex-Fraternity Members Sentenced In Pledge's Hazing Death

 "Mike is my only son and only child, and the truth that he is gone can't be erased or wiped away no matter how hard I try," Mr. Deng's mother, Mary Deng, said in a statement.
 "I feel like I have no big words to explain this.
 How can somebody treat another person's life like this?
 Like it's a joke?
 My husband and I spent 18 years raising Michael to be a good person, a good son.
 And in a single night, all those years are suddenly gone."

-Judge Patti-Worthington also banned the fraternity from operating in Pennsylvania for 10 years.
-And she ordered the fraternity to pay a fine of $110,000 for its role in Deng's death.
+Patti-Worthington also banned the fraternity from operating in Pennsylvania for 10 years and ordered the fraternity to pay a fine of $110,000 for its role in Deng's death.

 The fraternity was banned from Baruch College after the hazing incident.
 It also had chapters at Carnegie Mellon University and Penn State.

-While issuing her ruling, The Times reports, the judge also noted the recent hazing death at Penn State.
+While issuing her ruling, the Times reports, the judge also noted the recent hazing death at Penn State.

-In that February 2017 case, 19-year-old fraternity pledge Timothy Piazzaz was served at least 18 drinks in 82 minutes, then drunkenly fell head-first down a flight of stairs.
+In that February 2017 case, 19-year-old fraternity pledge Timothy Piazza was served at least 18 drinks in 82 minutes, then drunkenly fell headfirst down a flight of stairs.
 He first fell at 11 p.m. and became unconscious.
 He awoke, appearing to be in pain and fell again at 5 a.m., but an ambulance wasn't called until after 10:45 a.m.

 In September, the most serious charges in that case were dismissed by a judge, who ruled that misdemeanor charges were more appropriate.

-Note: A previous version of this story misspelled Timothy Piazza's last name as Piazzaz.